panmat7/conv-file-quality-assurance/README.md

 3. Use the Quick settings or the "Settings" tab to choose what comparison methods you want to run.
     - In the settings tab you can ignore File formats to verify.

-Example of the settigns tab:
+The Settings tab
 ![Home Screen](https://github.com/panmat7/conv-file-quality-assurance/blob/main/Settings.png?raw=true)

 4. Click the "Start" button to start the verfication process.

 5. After the process is done, a JSON report will be genereated in the reports folder:
 ```sh
 conv-file-quality-assurance\FileVerifier\reports
 ```
 6. To view the report in the application go to the "Report" tab click the "Load from JSON" button and choose the report.

-Example of the Report tab with an JSON reported:
+The Report tab with an JSON report imported:
 ![Home Screen](https://github.com/panmat7/conv-file-quality-assurance/blob/main/ReportTab.png?raw=true)